Ivanazzz/Ivanazzz/README.md

-# Hi there, I’m Ivana 👋
+# Hi there, I’m Ivana! 👋
 ## I am studying Information technology in industry at the Technical University of Sofia and also I'm student at SoftUni.
 - 🌱 I’m currently learning C#.
 - 💬 Ask me about anything!
 I'm happy to help.